-Managers should orientate a new staff member to the department as shown on the checklist.
+You should receive an orientation from your manager/supervisor welcoming you to the department as shown on the induction checklist.
 Additional information is available by clicking below.

 The Staff Travel Plan Office can provide you with further information on how you can play your part to promote sustainability and reduce single occupancy journeys to your place of work.
 Click on this link and/or the link above for further information.

 The Car Parking Policy explains new enforcement processes which impact on staff who park illegally across NHSGG&C sites.
 In these situations, staff who park illegally can face disciplinary action.
 Managers are reminded to inform staff on the Policy on Car Parking across different sites.